Pete Robinson (drag racer): 1965

 Relying on a new 427 cid Ford "Cammer", he reached TF/D final the 1965 Springnationals at Bristol Motor Speedway, being eliminated by Maynard Rupp.
 In Top Gas at that event, he lost to Collett again.

 1966

-He started his 1966 Top Fuel season at the AHRA Winter Nationals at Irwindale Dragway in Irwindale, California.
+Robinson started his 1966 Top Fuel season at the AHRA Winter Nationals at Irwindale Dragway in Irwindale, California.
 He was eliminated in the second round at Pomona by Mike Snively (driving for Roland Leong).
 He was eliminated in round one at Bristol.
 At the NASCAR Summer Nationals, held at Dragway 42 in West Salem, Ohio, he qualified #2, and defeated Joe Jacono (#10 qualifier) in round 1, Chris "The Greek" Karamesines (#14 qualifier) in round two, and #16 qualifier Connie Kalitta in the semi-final, before losing in the final to #1 qualifier Nick Marshall.
 At the Nationals, he lost in round one to Nick Marshall.